kuiper2000/Objective_Analysis/_sources/Matrix_Operation/Seeking_Structure_in_Data.md

 Note this works for both the covariance method and SVD.
 For SVD there is one fewer step, since the raw PC 1 is handed to you.

-Note also that this last step is a **regression** — projecting a standardized time series onto data, exactly as in Week 5-8.
+Note also that this last step is a **regression** — projecting a standardized time series onto data, exactly as in Weeks 4-6.
 The EOF gave us the pattern; regression gives it units.

 ### How many EOFs should be retained?